 Premiere Pro also works like InDesign – you can export to an AAF (Advanced Authoring Format) file which is sort of a “universal” project format that can be read by CS5, CS4, etc. Exporting to EDL (edit decision list) format is another option for saving back to earlier releases.

 With After Effects you can save your project in a text-based XML format or Save a Copy As CS5.5, again with the caveat that new functionality in CS6 won’t transfer down.
 Going the other way, there are some tricks to follow to help your older project import and work in the newer release.
+For more specifics on opening AE projects from prior releases and saving back to previous versions, see this post.

 If you want a more automated way to export for older AE releases going back to CS3, the third-party Open Sesame plug-in may be another option.